schoeberl/chisel-lab/lab5/README.md

-# Lab 5: Seven Segment Decoder and Test
+# Lab 5: Seven-Segment Decoder and Test

-This lab is your first step towards your final project, the vending machine.
+This lab is your first step toward your final project, the vending machine.

 ## Seven Segment Decoder

-You have to provide the table for the seven segment decoder in ```SevenSegDecoder.scala```.
+You have to provide the table for the seven-segment decoder in ```SevenSegDecoder.scala```.
 Read the [Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start?redirect=1) documentation and the .xdc file on which segment is connected to which pin.